mui/material-ui/docs/src/pages/system/basics/basics.md

 #### Examples

-You can create a component that supports some CSS grid properties like `grid-gap`.
+You can create a component that supports some CSS grid properties such as `grid-gap`.
 By supplying `spacing` as the `themeKey` you can reuse logic enabling the behavior we see in other spacing properties like `padding`.

 ```jsx
 import styled from 'styled-components';